Table of Contents

 Step 2: Import Your Essential Data

-You don’t have to lose your bookmarks or saved passwords:
+You don’t have to lose your bookmarks or saved passwords in password managers:

 - In LibreWolf: Similar to Firefox, you can import during setup